What's Love Got to Do With It?, Part 1

 Most of us live very complex lives that move too fast, deliver too little, and demand too much.
 We often succumb to the push and pull of all the demands.
 We lack time for God, relationships, or ourselves.
 We know we need to change our pattern of life, but we either put it off or just don't know how to get started.
 In the end, there's a key question we need to ask and answer: What do we want to be known for?
 It is possible to break free from the high speed, high pressure, high demand, guilt-producing disease of our lives.
 The answer is counter-intuitive and it's found in 1 Corinthians 13.
 Discover what is needed to enjoy Spiritual Simplicity in today's fast paced lifestyles.More from this series

-And so, the way that we get where we are is when loving people and loving God and really knowing what that means becomes minimized.
-Then possessions and power and prestige and what people think and what you wear and what schools your kids go to and how you’re doing, produces these demands where we start doing that Silicone Valley Shuffle where we start living lives that are just unprecedented in terms of - demand, demand, demand - complexity, complexity, complexity.
+And so, the way that we got where we are is when loving people and loving God and really knowing what that means becomes minimized, then possessions and power and prestige and what people think and what you wear and what schools your kids go to and how you’re doing, produces these demands where we start living lives that are just unprecedented in terms of demand, demand, demand; complexity, complexity, complexity.

-And so, on the very front of your notes, if you have those, I ask the question, as we get started, ‘what’s love got to do with simplifying your life?’
+And so, on the very front of your notes, if you have those, I ask the question, as we get started, so, what’s love got to do with simplifying your life?’
 And the answer is, everything!
-Because when you maximize love – when you talk about purposely, specifically loving other people in intimate and authentic ways – some of the trivial things all of a sudden lose their luster.
-Who cares about this or that, when love is really happening?
+Because when you maximize love – when you talk about purposefully, specifically loving other people in intimate and authentic ways – some of the trivial things all of a sudden, they lose their luster.
+Who cares about this or that when love is really happening?

 The third reason that love and simplicity go together is because you can only do less if you purpose to love more.

-In terms of my study, you know, when I prepare for this, the person who gets spoken to first is me.
+For me, in terms of my study, when I prepare for this, the person who gets spoken to first is me.
 And I’ve, like many of you, I’m a fairly driven person, I’m pretty goal oriented.
 And I’ve told myself a million times I’m going to slow down more, get more margin.
-That doesn’t last long unless you shift the focus.
-Instead of, I’m not gonna be doing these things, I’m going to love deeply.
+That doesn’t last long unless you shift the focus on, instead of: I’m not going to be doing these things, to: I’m going to love deeply.
 I want to love God more deeply than ever before.
 I want to love my wife more deeply than ever before.
 I want to love my kids and, in my case, grandkids.
 I want to love my friends.
 I want…

-When you begin to purpose to say I’m going to love more and love deeper, some of the pressures you’re feeling, all of a sudden, they’re not that important anymore.
+When you begin to purpose to say: I’m going to love more and love deeper, some of the pressures I was feeling, all of a sudden, they’re not that important anymore.
 Well, how do you do it?

-I believe the key is loving to learn, or learning to love, is in real time.
-So this is not a motivational talk that, you know, you should love more or, you know, platitudes…or try harder or get you emotionally in a pitch – “I want to love more!”
+I believe the key is learning to love in real time.
+So this is not a motivational talk that you should love more or platitudes or try harder or get you emotionally in a pitch, “I want to love more!”

 Well, that lasts about thirty seconds to thirty hours, depending on your personality.
 The key to transformation is, in real time – in how you live with the people you’re closest to.

-And so, last week, we looked at situation number one and a real time issue is, how do you respond to those who hurt you?
+A real time issue is: how do you respond to those who hurt you?
 And the truth is, we learned, 1 Corinthians 13.
 Love is patient, love is kind.

 Those of you that are in a significant relationship or married, it was your differences that drew you together and if you’ve been married much time at all, it is your differences that make you crazy.
 Right?